renzosu/PCverse/README.md

 - As a user, I want to be able to save my messages in my SMS.
 - As a user, I want to be able to load my messages in my SMS.
 - As a user, I want to be prompted to save when leaving my SMS.

+## Phase 4: Task 2

+I have chosen to test and design the SMS class such that it is robust:

+- SMS's method with the signature sendMessage(String message) will throw a newly-designed checked exception called EmptyMessageException when a Message with empty contents is trying to be sent.
+- SMSTest accounts for this new design change and tests to check for the correct behaviour: catching EmptyMessageException when attempting to send an empty message (expected), and not catching it when sending a non-empty message (unexpected).
+- Other subsequent uses of the sendMessage method surround it with try/catch statements to ensure correct behaviour or save us from crashing when trying to send an empty Message in JsonWriterSMSTest, JsonReaderSMS, PC, and InternalFrame.